-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 New York-based Bollinger wants to develop the toughest electric trucks on the market.
 Sure, you can take them camping, but they’re just as happy to slog through the woods or work construction.
 The young company plans to enter the market with an SUV named B1 and a pickup truck called B2, both built using the same powertrain parts.

-They’ll offer 614 horsepower, they’ll be capable of driving through 36 inches of water, and they’ll have a 7,500-pound towing capacity.
+They’ll offer 614 hp, they’ll be capable of driving through 36 inches of water, and they’ll have a 7,500-pound towing capacity.
 Bollinger left out airbags, power windows, and other features most motorists consider crucial to make its trucks as simple as possible.
-And, because they don’t have an engine, there’s a huge pass-through that stretches from bumper to bumper, so users won’t need to worry about strapping lumber or a ladder to the roof.
+Since they don’t have an engine, there’s a huge pass-through that stretches from bumper to bumper, so users won’t need to worry about strapping lumber or a ladder to the roof.

 Byton M-Byte